-Guidance and Counseling (CED)
+COUNSELOR EDUCATION (CED)

-The area of guidance and counseling contains two basic options with a great deal of flexibility allowed within each option.
-The skills and approaches learned in an effective guidance and counseling program can be of substantial benefit in a variety of professional situations.
+The area of Counselor Education contains two basic options with a great deal of flexibility allowed within each option.
+The skills and approaches learned in an effective counselor education program can be of substantial benefit in a variety of professional situations.
 Consequently, AUM attempts to provide training for those students who wish to engage in school related counseling and for those students who wish to engage in non-school related counseling.